Call us to set up an appointment! 765.962.9900

 Richmond Back Pain and Vitamin D: What to Know

-Years of research have documented beneficial actions of the hormone, vitamin D, on the skeleton, inflammation, cancer, metabolic issues, auto-immunity, endocrinopathies, and now adrenal diseases, diabetes, thyroiditis, and others.
+Years of research have recorded beneficial activities of the hormone, vitamin D, on the skeleton, inflammation, cancer, metabolic issues, auto-immunity, endocrinopathies, and now adrenal diseases, diabetes, thyroiditis, and others.
 (1) Vitamin D’s reputation continues getting better!
-Researchers today are testing vitamin D’s effects on biomarkers like CRP, NPY, TNF-alpha, etc., after spinal manipulation and medical care.
-(2) In older adults who don’t always take the recommended amount of vitamin D, researchers described that even a slightly increased intake of vitamin D was linked to a lesser incidence of pain over 5 years in addition to frequency of pain, severity, and number of pain locations.
-(3) What about vitamin D and Richmond back pain, a common problem that involves millions of people worldwide?
-Recently, research has shown that there may be a link between low levels of vitamin D and back pain.
-While the proof is still early, it’s vital for our Richmond chiropractic patients and Johnson Chiropractic to grasp what this possible connection could mean for those suffering from chronic back pain.
+Researchers today are evaluating vitamin D’s impacts on biomarkers like CRP, NPY, TNF-alpha, etc., after spinal manipulation and medical care.
+(2) In older adults who tend to not always take the recommended amount of vitamin D, researchers found that even a slightly enhanced intake of vitamin D was associated with a lower incidence of pain over 5 years plus to frequency of pain, severity, and number of pain locations.
+(3) What about vitamin D and Richmond back pain, a familiar problem that involves millions of people around the world?
+Lately, research has revealed that there may be a link between low levels of vitamin D and back pain.
+While the proof is still early, it is vital for our Richmond chiropractic patients and Johnson Chiropractic to grasp what this potential connection could mean for those suffering from chronic back pain.

 WHAT IS VITAMIN D?